Skip to main content

 • 30,050 euros in joint declaration.

-Provided, furthermore, that the taxable base of savings subject to taxation according to article 50 of the Personal Income Tax Law does not exceed 1,800 euros .
+Provided that, in addition, the taxable savings base subject to taxation according to article 50 of the Personal Income Tax Law does not exceed 1,800 euros .

-The amount of the general taxable base subject to taxation according to article 50 of the Personal Income Tax Law is reflected in box [0500] of the statement.
+The amount of the general taxable base subject to taxation according to article 50 of the Personal Income Tax Law is the one reflected in box [0500] of the declaration.

-For its part, the amount of the taxable base of the savings subject to taxation according to article 50 of the Personal Income Tax Law is the one reflected in box [0510] of the statement.
+For its part, the amount of the taxable savings base subject to taxation according to article 50 of the Personal Income Tax Law is the one reflected in box [0510] of the declaration.

 Deduction base

-• The base of this deduction will be constituted by the amounts paid for the acquisition or rehabilitation of the home, including the expenses incurred that have been borne by the purchaser and, in the case of third-party financing, amortization, interest, the cost of variable interest rate risk hedging instruments for mortgage loans regulated in article nineteen of Law 36/2003, of November 11, on economic reform measures, and other expenses derived from it.
+• The basis of this deduction will consist of the amounts paid for the acquisition or rehabilitation of the home, including the expenses incurred that have been borne by the purchaser and, in the case of external financing, the amortization, the interest, the cost of the instruments for hedging the variable interest rate risk of mortgage loans regulated in article nineteen of Law 36/2003, of November 11, on economic reform measures, and other expenses derived therefrom.

-In the event of application of the aforementioned hedging instruments, the interest paid by the taxpayer will be reduced by the amounts obtained by the application of the aforementioned instrument.
+In the event of application of the aforementioned hedging instruments, the interest paid by the taxpayer will be reduced by the amounts obtained from the application of the aforementioned instrument.

 • The maximum annual base of this deduction will be 9,000 euros.